Three teenage girls are FREE today because of you! And three traffickers have been stopped.

 These three teenage girls are free, and though they’ll never know it, their freedom began with you.

 Thank you for stepping up to fund our Search + Rescue teams to look for girls like Kanda, Kulap, and Apinya.
-You fueled the man power to do the work of putting together a strong case and empowered local police to take action.
+You provided the manpower needed to put together a strong case and empowered local police to take action.
 You made hope possible.

 We are so grateful to you and while we celebrate another successful raid, today we also celebrate YOU and your heart for justice.